df49b9cd/Dixie/docs/troubleshooting.md

 - Ensure the host has been built: `dotnet build src/Dixie.Host`.
 - If the plugin cannot locate the binary, set `DIXIE_HOST_PATH` to the exact executable.
 - On macOS and Linux, confirm the host binary has execute permissions (`chmod +x`).
+- If `npm install` warns that no host is available, download the host archive for your platform from the GitHub release and place the executable at `bin/<rid>/dixie-host`, or set `DIXIE_HOST_PATH`.
-- If `npm install` errors during postinstall checksum validation, run `npm run build:host` locally and commit the refreshed `manifest.json` before publishing.
+- If postinstall reports a checksum mismatch, rebuild the host via `npm run build:host` and refresh `manifest.json` before publishing the release artifacts.

 ## Formatting falls back to original text